waghostel/Vocabeey-ChromeBuildInAI/docs/user-guide/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory
-5. The Language Learning Assistant icon will appear in your toolbar
+5. The Vocabeey icon will appear in your toolbar

 ### First-Time Setup